yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_zap_mdplus_ofx_qif_default_memo_fields_readme.txt

         if 'QIF-' then bypass this check
-        if setting 'Don't check / compare the original downloaded memo first' ticked then bypass this check if 'changed memo check' then skip record
+        if setting 'Don't check / compare the original downloaded memo first' ticked then bypass this check if 'changed memo check' then skip record if pass stage 1, then onto stage 2 below....

     Stage 2 - Zap/Swap check:
         Definition: setting = 'Zap unchanged memo when memo already within (longer) description'